 They hide them.

-Her Husband did pretty much the same thing.
+Her husband did pretty much the same thing.

 Why would you graduate somebody?

-Who the hell was one of the country?
+Who the hell was running the country?

 Hitler?